alexpovel/latex-extras-docker/README.md

 This can be a huge hassle.
 Maintaining an old LaTeX distribution next to a current one on the same host is not fun.
+This is complicated by the fact that (La)TeX seems to do things differently than pretty much everything else.
 For this, Docker is the perfect tool.

 This image can be built (`docker build`) with different build `ARG`s, and the build